Coronavirus latest: US unemployment highest level since the Great Depression | DW | 08.05.2020

 The figure was not as high as feared by analysts, prompting a rise in US stock index futures and bond yields.
 Investors had been bracing for a 16% figure.

-Canada is also reporting its biggest lost of jobs ever due to pandemic, with unemployment hitting 13%, the highest it has been since 1982.
+Canada is also reporting its biggest lost of jobs ever due to pandemic, with unemployment hitting 13%, the highest it has been since 1982 when it was 13.1%.

 12:35 German national carrier Lufthansa has announced that it will start flying 80 more jets in June to meet growing demand.
 "We sense a great desire and longing among people to travel again.
 Hotels and restaurants are slowly opening, and visits to friends and family are in some cases being allowed again," executive board member Harry Hohmeister said.